 Q: Any way to convert .replay files into .mp4 files?
 Or just any file that I could use to play it outside of the game?

 Hi, I'm looking for an online service where I could upload all my replay files and they would be converted into a video file (even low-res files, I don't mind).
-The problem is that I have a lot of files and I mind watching all of them in-game.
+The problem is that I have a lot of files and I would love to watch all of them in-game.

-A: Before answer this question, we’d better know what the Replay file really is.
+A: Before answering this question, we’d better know what a Replay file really is.

 A .replay file is generally associated with real-time strategy games like Fortnite, Rocket League, League of Legend (see convert LoL replay .rofl to .mp4.), etc. It is not a video file in fact and it does not contain any video and audio data but merely instructions for the gameplay.
 This can also be seen from the fact that Replay files usually have a small size (within 10MB) that is just abnormal for a long video.
 So the Replay file is a non-video file and you cannot convert Replay files to MP4.
-Clearly, there is no online .replay to .mp4 converter exists either.
+Clearly, there is no online .replay to .mp4 converter either.

 The only viable alternative now to rid you from watching replay files in-game is through making them into real videos by recording (See how to record Fortnite on PC).
 There are some nice game recording software on the market that can record your gameplay professionally.
 The recommended ones are OBS, FRAPS, and Camtasia.
 The next part will show you how to achieve Replay to MP4 conversion through OBS.